top of page

 Since 2022, Sherry has continued her journey in exploring the viola repertoire, performing concerts as pianist of 'Taioro' regularly with Wellington violist Donald Maurice and Māori poet Sharn Maree both in NZ and overseas at International Viola Congresses (so far 2022 in USA and 2023 in Thailand).
 In Feb 2022 Taioro gave the world premiere of David Hamilton's 'Avec Amour' for viola d'amore, spoken words and piano, setting Sherry's poem 'Avec Amour' to music.
 Anthony Ritchie (NZ) composed 'Taioro ki te Ao' that earned the trio a standing ovation at its world premiere at the National Art Gallery (Ottawa, Canada, 2022) as well as three nominations are the Wellington Fringe Festival (2023).

-Sherry is currently planning a South American concert tour with Dutch violist/scholar Emlyn Stam following their world premiere at the 49th International Viola Congress (Brazil, July 2024) of viola/piano works by several composers of South American descent yet living overseas that Sherry has commissioned.
+In July 2024 Sherry performed a South American concert tour of Vio-Latino with Dutch violist/scholar Emlyn Stam following their world premiere at the 49th International Viola Congress (Brazil, July 2024) of 10 new viola/piano works by 10 composers of South American descent yet living overseas.

 sherry big-12 (1).jpg